Is it normal to have diarrhea during pregnancy? What causes these loose stools, and what can you do if you are pregnant and experience them?

 Diarrhea typically poses no harm to you and your baby unless dehydration occurs.
 When suffering from diarrhea be sure to consume many liquids to replenish those you are losing.

-If your diarrhea lasts for more than two days, or you are having more than three loose stools a day, consult your doctor.
+If your diarrhea lasts for more than two days, or you have more than three loose stools a day, consult your doctor.